MSanteler/foundryvtt-dice-so-nice/README.md

 ## Known limitations

-- Rolls made by the other players are not displayed (with 3D dices)
 - The maximum number of dice displayed simultaneously is equal to 20.
 - Works with vanilla foundry and with modules that do not substantially modify the Roll API.